wwpass/passhub-docs/docs/70-passhub-business.md

 PassHub for Business can sync its users to a company Active Directory (AD).

-The first time a user logs in to PassHub (at the time the user account is created), the user provides their AD credentials (the user principal name (UPN) and a password).
-The credentials are checked by AD, and the user account is bound to the AD records.
+The first time a user logs in to PassHub (at the time a user account is created), the user provides their AD credentials (the user principal name (UPN) and a password).
+These credentials are checked by AD, and the user account is bound to the AD records.

 To identify a user for safe sharing or PassHub safe group membership, PassHub relies on a user mail provided by the AD.
 In the absence of the user email address, PassHub uses the UPN.

 Every time a user logs in to PassHub, the user's membership in a specific AD group of "PassHub users" is checked.
 Another AD group, "PassHub admins," gives its members admin rights for PassHub.

-When PassHub is connected to the Active Directory, user rights (active, admin, or disabled) are defined by AD group membership.
+When PassHub is connected to Active Directory, user rights (active, admin, or disabled) are defined by AD group membership.
 To prevent conflicts, the corresponding elements in the PassHub "User Management Page" are only used to indicate user state, not to control it.

 There is an almost one-to-one mapping of user rights in standalone PassHub and PassHub AD: